sfc-aqua/gosc-graph-state-generation/README.md

 <!---Even though it's intended to be used with Orquestra, `orquestra-quantum` can be also used as a standalone Python module.
 To install it, you just need to run `pip install .` from the main directory.--->

+To install `Substrate Scheduler`, you just need to run `git clone https://github.com/sfc-aqua/gosc-graph-state-generation.git`
+`Substrate Scheduler`is written is Python, except for a Python3 compiler, you will also need the networkx, matplotlib and numpy packages.

 ## Usage
 <!---